django-fm/django-fm/README.md

 Django FM
 =========

 Requires jQuery and Bootstrap 3 on client side.
-Depends on Django-crispy-forms.
+Depends on [django-crispy-forms](https://github.com/maraujop/django-crispy-forms/) on server side (and Django of course).

 This app allows to make responsive AJAX modal forms for creating, editing, deleting objects in Django.
 This is a very personalized approach to quickly build admin-like interfaces.
 It reduces an amount of time and code when making tedious Django work.